Hyperion (computer): Design

 The machine featured 256 KB RAM, dual 360 KB 5.25" floppy disk drives, a graphics card compatible with both CGA and HGC, a video-out jack, a built-in 7-inch amber CRT, 300-bit/s modem, and an acoustic coupler.
 It included a version of MS-DOS called H-DOS and bundled word processor, database, and modem software.
 While the Hyperion weighed just 18 lb, or about 2/3 the weight of the Compaq, it was not as reliable or as IBM compatible and was discontinued within two years.
 One significant difference from the IBM system was the use of a Zilog Z80-SIO chip instead of a National Semiconductor 8250 for serial communications.

 Interface

-H-DOS was remarkable and is of historical significance because it featured a simple menu system.
 The through keys beneath the 7" screen corresponded to five menu items displayed at the bottom of the screen.
 This menu was context sensitive and greatly facilitated entering DOS commands.
-All but the least frequently used commands were available as F-key menu selections, and this greatly reduced the amount of typing required.
-This user interface was comparable to the many DOS shell programs available at the time but functioned much more smoothly because of the soft key concept.
+All but the least frequently used commands were available as F-key menu selections greatly reducing the amount of typing required..
+This user interface was comparable to the many DOS shell programs available at the time with the addition of soft keys in an effort to streamline the user experience.

-The soft keys were also featured in the word processor, database, and modem software that came bundled with the Hyperion, where they were used to select application commands from context-sensitive menus.
+The soft keys were also used in the word processor, database, and modem software that came bundled with the Hyperion, where they were used to select application commands from context-sensitive menus..